GaganBehrh/p5frontendpart/README.md

 * Deleting of the posts: As a developer I can delete the recipes posts which I dont want anymore
   * Result:Pass, I was able to delete a recipes which i dint want anymore on my website

-* Receiving of all Recipes from the backend: As a user, I was able to see all the recipes created so far
+* Viewing/Receiving of all Recipes from the backend: As a user, I was able to see all the recipes created so far
   * Result:Pass, it was possible to receive all the recipesfrom the backend and see it in the front end

 * Signup: As a developer i could easily signup on the website so as to create further recipes